UACoreFacilitiesIT/UA-Project-Transfer/README.md

   - To customize credential harvesting:
         Either use what is written in the template, utilizing the two token files you just created.
 OR delete those two token files and implement your own credential harvesting method.

+  - The wf_locations dictionary must also be updated to map the iLab Form names to their respective next_steps functions.

+  - The unroutable_forms list must be updated to contain any iLab Form names you want to skip.

 #### Clarity changes